Collagen vs Bone Broth

 Protein types differ by amino acid profiles.
 The amino acid profiles of collagen and bone broth are perhaps the one similarity between the two.
 Let’s talk about the differences.

-Bone broth has slightly more protein per serving.
+The benefits of collagen powder vs bone broth are few because bone broth has slightly more protein per serving.
 By weight, bone broth is 92% protein while collagen is around 90% protein.
 However, the difference is negligible.

 You shouldn't be relying on collagen or bone broth for your protein requirements anyways as neither are complete proteins.